ansible/ansible/docs/docsite/rst/user_guide/playbooks_variables.rst

 Using Variables
 ***************

 Ansible uses variables to manage differences between systems.
 With Ansible, you can execute tasks and playbooks on multiple different systems with a single command.
 To represent the variations among those different systems, you can create variables with standard YAML syntax, including lists and dictionaries.
-You can set these variables in your playbooks, in your :ref:`inventory <intro_inventory>`, in re-usable :ref:`files <playbooks_reuse>` or :ref:`roles <playbooks_roles>`, or at the command line.
+You can set these variables in your playbooks, in your :ref:`inventory <intro_inventory>`, in re-usable :ref:`files <playbooks_reuse>` or :ref:`roles <playbooks_reuse_roles>`, or at the command line.
 You can also create variables during a playbook run by registering the return value or values of a task as a new variable.

 You can use the variables you created in module arguments, in :ref:`conditional "when" statements <playbooks_conditionals>`, in :ref:`templates <playbooks_templating>`, and in :ref:`loops <playbooks_loops>`.
 The `ansible-examples github repository <https://github.com/ansible/ansible-examples>`_ contains many examples of using variables in Ansible.